-A: It is a coalition of representatives of all major food providers and leading anti-hunger organizations, both public and private, in Indianapolis.
+A: It is a coalition of representatives of leading anti-hunger organizations, both public and private, in Indianapolis.

 Q: Why is there a need for Indy Hunger Network?

 A: The system that feeds the hungry is large and complex.
-For example, there are over 200 small food pantries—mostly in churches—in Indianapolis alone.
+For example, there are nearly 200 food pantries—mostly in churches—in Indianapolis alone.
 Indy Hunger Network believes that by working together to make the system more efficient and effective it can dramatically reduce hunger.

 Q: What does Indy Hunger Network do?

-A: Indy Hunger Network builds on the strengths and capabilities of the many wonderful existing community organizations, encouraging public support of them.
+A: Indy Hunger Network builds on the strengths and capabilities of the many existing community organizations and encourages the public to support them.
 IHN’s goal is to identify key opportunities to make the system work better for hungry people.

 Q: Who is involved in Indy Hunger Network?

-A: Partners of the Indy Hunger Network include: Connect2Help, CICOA, Department of Education, EAT, Elanco, FSSA, Gleaners Food Bank, Interfaith Hunger Initiative, the Mayor’s Office, Meals on Wheels, Midwest Food Bank, Second Helpings, St. Vincent de Paul, and WIC.
+A: Partners of the Indy Hunger Network include: Connect2Help211, CICOA, Department of Education, Elanco, FSSA, Gleaners Food Bank, La Plaza, Marion County Public Health Department, the City of Indianapolis, Meals on Wheels, Midwest Food Bank, Second Helpings, St. Vincent de Paul, WIC and the YMCA.